 New Zealand’s art scene is vibrant, moving, astute, and gnaws at your consciousness, with a strong connection to history and place.
 And it’s everywhere, from Auckland’s dozens of little commercial spaces to major galleries in little towns.
-Broadsheet recently spent a week crisscrossing the country’s north island, in search of its best art stomping grounds.
+Last year, Broadsheet spent a week crisscrossing the country’s north island, in search of its best art stomping grounds.
 Ahead of the Auckland Art Fair 2019, which opens in May, it's worth taking a look back at New Zealand's thriving art scene.

 Auckland Art Fair